Galveston Water Activities: Where to Play, Ride and Splash

 Take a Jet-boat Ride or Cruise

 In spring and summer, Galveston Water Adventures welcomes large and small groups to book a jet boat ride or sunset cruise.
-Bring the family on the jet-boat ride, which lasts 25 minutes and speeds through the Galveston Bay.
-This option is best suited for ages 4 and older due to the pace and 360-spin.
+Bring the family on the jet-boat ride, which lasts 25 minutes and speeds through Galveston Bay.
+This option best suits ages 4 and older due to the pace and 360-spin.

-The sunset cruise is only available for adults, as beer and wine may be present, but serves as a great date-night activity or anniversary present.
-The two-hour tour explores the bay on an open-air boat, and scenic photo ops are guaranteed.
+The sunset cruise is only available for adults, as beer and wine may be present, and serves as a date-night activity or anniversary present.
+The two-hour tour explores the bay on an open-air boat, and scenic photos are guaranteed.

 Fish With Local Experts

 Galveston’s location makes it a top spot for fishing, which ranks among the most popular Galveston water activities.
-And there’s no better way to get the inside scoop than booking a fishing charter with a local expert.
-The area has several companies that offer fishing excursions, so we rounded up three known for great service and lots of catches.
+There’s no better way to get the inside scoop than fishing with a local expert.
+The area has several companies that offer fishing excursions, so here are three known for great service and lots of catches.

-Angler Charters ranks as one of the best in the area and caters to group needs.
-Trips include bay and jetty, offshore shark fishing, offshore federal waters and offshore state waters.
+Angler Charters ranks as one of the best in the area and caters to groups.
+Trips include bay and jetty, offshore shark fishing, offshore federal waters, and offshore state waters.
 All trips can be customized with catering, beverages, time extensions and sail time, providing the perfect adventure.

 Captain Cody – an area native – offers bay and offshore fishing charters.
 He specializes in catching large fish close to shore but will take visitors as far out as 70 miles.
 Groups receive everything they need to enjoy a day on the water and catch target species.